-Year 9, Semester1 or 2
+Year 9, Semester 1 or 2

 As part of Year 9 RE students are given the opportunity to engage in a partnership with Black Mountain School, a specialist secondary school for students with an intellectual disability.
-Students in Year 9 can apply for one of approximately 20 positions.
-Students then visit, build relationships and volunteer at Black Mountain School once a week for a semester, during one lesson of their RE class.
+Students in Year 9 can apply for one of approximately 50 positions across the school year.
+Students then visit, build relationships and volunteer at Black Mountain School once a fortnight for a semester, during one lesson of their RE class.

 This partnership enhances the units the girls study in RE, focusing on the work of modern prophets and the compassionate focus of Luke's Gospel.
-Students engaged in the Black Mountain School partnership complete some modified components of the same assessment tasks as their peers, reflecting on their experience of volunteering at Black Mountain School.
+Students engaged in the Black Mountain School partnership complete the same assessment tasks as their peers in the core classes.